erfan-khalaji/erfan-khalaji/README.md

 - 👋 Hi, I’m @erfan-khalaji
-- 👀 I’m interested in applications of data science in studying animal cognition and behaviour.
+- 👀 I’m interested in applications of computational&data science in studying animal cognition and behaviour.
 - 🌱 I’m currently a PhD student at the Department of Psychology, University of Alberta.